 So you’ve been to one Michigan winery, they must all be the same…right?
 Wrong!
-Let’s take a tour of the Wineries of Old Mission Peninsula to see what’s different at each.
+Let’s take a tour of the Old Mission Peninsula Wine Trail to see what’s different at each.
 We’ll start at the northern end of Old Mission Peninsula and work our way back toward Traverse City.

 In this typically cool and very white wine driven growing area, 2Lads Winery specializes in red winemaking, pushing the depths of red grape growing to make red wines like you’ve never experienced in Michigan before.
 Reds take a lot more work in the fields in Northern Michigan to achieve ultimate ripeness and flavor development.
 It’s no small challenge, but the folks at this winery are up to the task!